How to Convert Latitude and Longitude to Address in Excel

 Saving workbook to convert latitude and longitude to address in excel

-• Firstly, construct a new column named Address under Column D.
+• Construct a new column named Address under Column D.

 Employ the User-Defined Function

-• Secondly, select cell D5 and start writing the following in the cell.
+• Select cell D5 and insert the following in the cell.

 =re

-• From the suggestions, select the ReverseGeocode function which we created a while ago.
-Double-click on it or tap the TAB key to employ it on the worksheet.
+• Select the ReverseGeocode function.
+Double-click on it or tap the Tab key to put it on the worksheet.

-• Then, give the arguments of the function and press ENTER.
+• Provide the arguments of the function and press Enter.

 Employing Function to convert latitude and longitude to address in excel

-Finally, the first address converted from the latitude and longitude in cells B5 and C5 is in cell D5.
+• The first address is converted from the latitude and longitude in cells B5 and C5 and put in cell D5.

-• Presently, bring the cursor to the right-bottom corner of cell D5 and it’ll look like a plus (+) sign.
-Actually, it’s the Fill Handle tool.
+• Bring the cursor to the bottom-right corner of cell D5 and it’ll look like a plus (+) sign.
+That’s the Fill Handle tool.

-• Now, double-click on it to copy the formula up to cell D14.
+• Double-click on it to copy the formula up to cell D14.

 Using Fill Handle to convert latitude and longitude to address in excel

-Lastly, all the longitudes and latitudes have been converted to addresses in our Excel worksheet.
+• All the longitudes and latitudes have been converted to addresses.

 Employing VBA Code to convert latitude and longitude to address in excel